 Heat Signatures – View crowds in areas where a large group of people could present a problem or monitor the effectiveness of a display or end cap.

 Direction – Monitor employee traffic during a shift change or lunch break to see if any employees move in atypical directions.

 People (or Object) Tracking – Observe if an area under surveillance that typically does not house people or certain objects is being intruded upon.

 Object Left Behind – See if people have purposefully or mistakenly left surveilled areas without all of their belongings (extremely important in transportation and used extensively in America and Europe).

 The security benefits here are very impactful in virtually any organization.
 Being able to identify suspicious behavior or activity as it happens gives system operators the power to stop threatening activity that ranges from marginally disruptive to potentially catastrophic.
-System operators are able to act as quickly as possible to notify the proper authorities to appropriately address the situation.
-These abilities mean a safer workplace environment for employees and a more secured business for employers.
+System operators are able to act as quickly as possible to notify the proper authorities and appropriately address the situation.
+This means a safer workplace environment for employees and a more secured business for employers.

-Dunbar Security Systems can protect your business by implementing our solutions and monitoring your organization.
-Visit our Security Systems page for more information and to request an assessment.
+Dunbar Security Systems can protect your business by implementing many of these solutions and monitoring your organization.
+Visit our Security Systems page for more information and request an assessment.